JishaMansoor/DDoSAttackDetection/README.md

 ## Traffic pre-processing

-LUCID requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
+This project requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
 The traffic pre-processing functions are implemented in the ```lucid_dataset_parser.py``` Python script.
 It currently supports three DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017, CSE-CIC-IDS2018 and CIC-DDoS2019, plus a custom dataset containing a SYN Flood DDoS attack (SYN2020) that will be used for this guide and included in the ```sample-dataset``` folder.

 With term *support*, we mean the capability of the script to correctly label the packets and the traffic flows either as benign or DDoS.
 In general, this is done by parsing a file with the labels provided with the traffic traces, like in the case of the UNB datasets, or by manually indicating the IP address(es) of the attacker(s) and the IP address(es) of the victim(s) in the code.
 Of course, also in the latter case, the script must be tuned with the correct information of the traffic (all the attacker/victim pairs of IP addresses), as this information is very specific to the dataset and to the methodology used to generate the traffic.